Produktvorstellung

 Power stations and shore power grids operate with different electrical systems:

-When is there a potential danger?
+When does a potential danger exist?

 A hazard arises when a fault current occurs and is not detected or switched off .
 This can happen in the following cases: